← agentwallet.md

 Coinbase AgentKit MCP is explicitly designed for wallet operations via MCP protocol and supports full transaction lifecycle management—creating wallets, signing transactions, broadcasting to networks, and tracking confirmations.
 This makes it suitable for DeFi interactions, token transfers, and other state-changing operations.

 In contrast, Alchemy MCP focuses on blockchain data queries via MCP, which are fundamentally read operations: retrieving balances, transaction histories, contract states, and event logs without requiring private key access.
-Similarly, Dune MCP specializes in on-chain analytics via MCP, providing read-only access to aggregated and indexed blockchain data for analysis and reporting.
-Allora MCP delivers AI price inference via MCP, which is also a read-only computation service.

 The key distinction lies in whether the server manages private keys or connects to signing hardware/software.
 When configuring any MCP wallet server, review its tool manifest to confirm which operations require authentication and which are permissionless reads.